Central Coast Wine Classic Sustaining and Commemorative Artists

 In 1987, he returned to cinema with a vengeance in American Ninja II: The Confrontation, for which he also wrote the screenplay.
 Gary went on to write the screenplay for ‘American Ninja III: Blood Hunt’, but he did not appear in it.
 Gary has become more well-known as a screen writer, not only writing for the Cannon’s ‘American Ninja’ films, but also for other major features such as Sylvestor Stallone’s ‘Over the Top’.
 In a 1990’s interview with Starlog (#151) it is suggested that the idea was originally conceived as a vehicle for himself.

 In 1987, Gary together with friend and partner Dean Zanetos formed a production company, and they produced a pilot for a proposed series called ‘Vineyards and Vintages’.
 Marion Conway was spokesperson for the series, and it aimed to savour some of the top vineyards worldwide.

 Gary and Marion have developed one of the premier vineyards in California, in what was a 320 acre cattle ranch near Paso Robles.
 The Carmody-McKnight property is widely considered to be one of the most profoundly special terroirs on the central Coast, and the wines from Greg Cropper, Carmody McKnight’s winemaker, certainly prove it.

-Recently Gary had his first book published called 'Art of the Vineyard' with many of his colour paintings and has recently produced a moving film called 'A Woman's Story'.
-As well as these accomplishments, Gary has never stopped creating moving, often breathtaking paintings, with colors that lift from the canvas to mesmerize you with energetically artistic depictions of animal life or wondrously colorful landscapes.
+All of the aforementioned accomplishments notwithstanding, Gary has never stopped creating moving, often breathtaking paintings, with colors that lift from the canvas to mesmerize you with energetically artistic depictions of animal life or wondrously colorful landscapes.

 For more information, please visit www.carmodymcknight.com.